ppy/osu-wiki/news/2024/2024-02-11-new-featured-artist-akiri.md

 ![](https://assets.ppy.sh/artists/401/header.jpg?1)

-From [osu!mania player](https://osu.ppy.sh/users/19587411) to full flavour music producer, **Akiri** is the mastermind behind a new wave of grandiose aural creations (also known as cool music).
+From ::osu!mania player::{ user-id=19587411 } to full flavour music producer, **Akiri** is the mastermind behind a new wave of grandiose aural creations (also known as cool music).

 And as of today, **48** of those songs are officially part of our Featured Artist library!
 Check out the previews and pre-timed `.osz` files for *every song* from [**Akiri**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/401).